pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 support accessing the [first address in the list in a terraform output](https://github.com/terraform-providers/terraform-provider-google/issues/912) when the resource is configured with a `count`.

 * `public_ip_address` - The first public (`PRIMARY`) IPv4 address assigned.
-This is
-a workaround for an [issue fixed in Terraform 0.12](https://github.com/hashicorp/terraform/issues/17048) but also provides a convenient way to access an IP of a specific type without performing filtering in a Terraform config.
+This provides a convenient way to access an IP of a specific type without performing filtering.

 * `private_ip_address` - The first private (`PRIVATE`) IPv4 address assigned.
-This is
-a workaround for an [issue fixed in Terraform 0.12](https://github.com/hashicorp/terraform/issues/17048) but also provides a convenient way to access an IP of a specific type without performing filtering in a Terraform config.
+This provides a convenient way to access an IP of a specific type without performing filtering.

 * `settings.version` - Used to make sure changes to the `settings` block are atomic.